into-the-mehtaverse/dealq-showcase/README.md

 ]

 **This reduced token usage by 61% on average per chunk and drastically reduced the response time by more than 50%.**

+## Areas For Improvement

+1. Memory management

+Any application which processes large amounts of PDFs and excel files must have file streamining and memory limits.
+DealQ in its current form writes the file to a temp location while pulling the raw text.
+The Supabase Storage API's stremaing functionality was giving me trouble, so for the sake of shipping the private beta (very controlled), I put a file upload size limit on the front end, beefed up memory on the droplet, and pushed a ticket for fixing this before a full launch.

+2. Type safety

+For DealQ, I used pydantic for backend typing and defined type interfaces manually in component files / api action files on the frontend.
+This quickly became a headache to maintain.
+If I were to continue building this or could go back in time, I would use zod for the frontend and I would use OpenAPI specs to do this automatically instead of manually.